Elza Severin

-Elza Severin (21 May 1913 - 18 May 1988) was a Belgian artist.
+Elza Severin (21 May 1913 – 18 May 1988) was a Belgian artist.

 Early life and education

 Severin was born on 21 May 1913 in Kalmthout, Belgium.
 Her father, Juliaan Severin, was a painter and graphic designer.
 She was surrounded by art and the visual world and so she easily made her way into the art sector.
 Her father was a teacher and home schooled her and her sister.
 The homeschooling was in the educational vision of Ovide Decroly, a Belgian doctor, pedagogue, and psychologist who developed a revolutionary education system that assumes that every child is unique, and that a school or teacher had to adapt to the child, and not the other way around.
 From this artistic and alternative family background, the step into the artistic was easily taken.

 In highschool she went to Royal academy of Arts in Antwerp, Belgium and studied painting.
 Later she went to the higher institute for fine arts Antwerp.
 Eduard Pellens was her teacher in the woodcutting atelier and Henri van Straeten & Joris Minne were her teachers in the graphic design department.
 Van Straeten & Minne together with Frans Masereel, Jan-Frans Cantré, Jozef Cantré founded The Five (Les Cinq), a group of graphic artists who renewed Flemish woodcarving.
-The work of Van Straeten had an unmistakable influence on the style of Elza Severin’s work.
-It’s characterised by the urban modern life of the interwar period.
+The work of Van Straeten had an unmistakable influence on the style of Elza Severin's work.
+It's characterised by the urban modern life of the interwar period.

 In 1929 she met Renaat Braem in the Academy.
 They both were members of the Joe English Gilde, a Flemish-humanist-oriented association consisting of art and architectural students.
 Bream founded it a year earlier.
 They held debate evenings, lectures and exhibitions.
 In October 1936 she married Renaat Bream.
 Elza accompanied him on the study trips abroad to Paris, Bologna, Florence, Rome and Venice.

-In the epiloog of the biography of her husband “Het schoonste land ter wereld”, Severin wrote with her sense of humor “It must have become clear that I live here with a versatile genius, with his good and less good gifts.
-But how annoying the world would be if everyone was perfect and always took themselves seriously.”
+In the epilogue of the biography of her husband "Het schoonste land ter wereld", Severin wrote with her sense of humor "It must have become clear that I live here with a versatile genius, with his good and less good gifts.
+But how annoying the world would be if everyone was perfect and always took themselves seriously."
 With the epilogue she gives a nice insight into the relationship between her and her husband.

 In 1941 Elza and Renaat accompanied and joined the resistance movement.
 Therefore Elza Severin designed cartoons for the anti-nazipropaganda.
 After the war she officially was recognised as a 'fighter by the clandestine press'.
-Her cartoons were signed with the pseudonym ‘SUS’.
+Her cartoons were signed with the pseudonym 'SUS'.